 What's a good base sunscreen to have on hand?

 "It's important to have a sunscreen that's going to do its job, and that is protecting your skin from sun."
-Dr. Day recommends Blue Lizard's mineral formula, which she uses herself everyday.
-She also recommends La Roche-Posay Pure Mineral, which comes with and without a tint, and ISDIN, which is a great dermatologist brand with a lot of clinical research behind it.
+Dr. Day recommends Blue Lizard's mineral formula (sadly, it's only available in America), which she uses herself every day.
+She also recommends La Roche-Posay Pure Mineral, £19.90, which comes with and without a tint, and ISDIN, which is a great dermatologist brand with a lot of clinical research behind it.

 How do I layer sunscreen with sunscreen makeup?

 "I start with a sunscreen that doesn't look anything first," Dr. Day says.
-"You want something that's sheer, so that your natural skin tone can come though.
+"You want something that's sheer so that your natural skin tone can come through.
 You want to cover your full face.
 Do it first thing in the morning.
 Also, the neck is important.
 Get around the mouth, because the area around your mouth ages like your neck, so you really have to protect it.
-Now, you can add a SPF tint or a bronzer or a colour whatever you want."
+Now, you can add an SPF tint or a bronzer or a colour whatever you want."

 Bottom line: SPF makeup and skin-care products are great, and they do protect your skin, but you need to be applying them like sunscreen: thick and all over your face and neck.
 If not — and be honest — use a non-tinted mineral sunscreen underneath, just to be safe.